 Alternatively, you can take a taxi to the airport, but beware that some drivers may charge exorbitant rates.

-When you land at Mandalay International Airport, you can take a bus parked near the exit gate for $4 to the city center.
+When you land at Mandalay International Airport, you can take a bus parked near the exit gate for $4 to the city centre.
 Another option is to flag down a taxi with a fixed rate of $10, available outside of the baggage claim area.